October 28, 2025

 • You can use a US postage-paid return envelope (sometimes provided with your ballot) or an envelope bearing sufficient US postage.
 Download a free US postage-paid ballot return envelope (C4) template (only valid if using the diplomatic pouch).

-To use the diplomatic mail system to return your ballot, make an appointment to drop it off:
+To use the diplomatic mail system to return your ballot, you must make an appointment to drop it off*:

 Please see the US Embassy website for more information.